 An important ingredient of reading with the children is the home/school reading scheme.
 Books are to be taken home regularly for the children to read, to or with their parents, older siblings or another adult, or independently.
 The children will all have a Reading Record Diary, in which comments can be made by both parents, the teacher, or, if they are older, by the children themselves.
 This provides an important home/school link.

-'Real' books may be taken home as well as 'reading scheme' books.
-Within the Foundation Stage, Key Stage 1 and lower Key Stage 2, the Oxford Reading Tree Scheme, the Storyworlds Scheme and the Cambridge Reading Scheme will be used alongside phonic phase specific books.
+Within the Foundation Stage, Key Stage 1 and lower Key Stage 2, phonic phase specific books will be used alongside schemes such as: the Oxford Reading Tree Scheme, the Storyworlds Scheme and the Cambridge Reading Scheme.

 WRITING